xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 Allowing loading images and media from everywhere is convenient but you may make another choice.
 The unsafe-inline option for styles could be limited to only the sites that use Google maps and other services that need it.

-### Self hosted Matomo site Content-Security-Policy
+### Content Security Policy for self hosted Matomo

-For my self hosted Matomo site I needed a custom Content-Security-Policy.
-It e.g. needs both inline and eval for scripts.
+For my self hosted Matomo site I needed a custom Content Security Policy.
+It needs both inline and eval for scripts, inline for styles and load images from an external site.
 But better to have that on one site then on all of them as before.

 ~~~~ shell
 Header set Content-Security-Policy "default-src 'self'; img-src 'self' https://plugins.matomo.org; object-src 'none'; script-src 'self' 'unsafe-inline' 'unsafe-eval'; style-src 'self' 'unsafe-inline'"